andreanisme/CSS-isme/README.md

 ### grid.scss

 Contains the main functionality of the CSS-isme grid system.
 This file is where you add your columns and define your syntax for the surrounding ‘.rows’ in your content.
-We’ll touch on how to use this later.
+I’ll touch on how to use this later.

 ---